- Some users report that the battery drains quickly after installing Adobe Creative Cloud, and this can be normal after a fresh install.

-1. Get the latest version of Adobe Creative Cloud
+1. Get the latest version of your Adobe products

-Make sure you download and install the latest version of Creative Cloud.
-Improvements in battery life are constantly added, and the software is optimized to use fewer resources.
+Make sure you download and install the latest version of Adobe products.
+Improvements in battery life are constantly added, and the apps are optimized to use up fewer resources.

-Just update your application and check the battery status.
+Just update your applications and check the battery status.
 You will definitely notice an improvement.

 2. Disable font syncing and file syncing

 - Start Adobe Creative Cloud.
 (Launch it from the taskbar if it is already open)